jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-26-10-Skills-Every-Man-Should-Have.md

 series_order: 1
 ---

-Back in 2022, I posted a simple list on Instagram called *10 Skills Every Man Should Have and Continue to Develop.* It wasn’t a grand essay, just a list.
+Back in 2022, I posted a simple list on Instagram and Facebook called *10 Skills Every Man Should Have and Continue to Develop.* It wasn’t a grand essay, just a list.
 But it resonated.

 Looking back, I realize why: these aren’t flashy skills.
 They’re foundational.
 They’re about responsibility, resilience, and character.
 They’re also lifelong pursuits, not boxes you check off.